laino/final-pm/doc/README.md

 JS files will be **require**d with the appropriate _NPM_PACKAGE_CONFIG_*_
 environment variables.
 JSON files on the other hand are parsed as-is.

+__Logging__

+Logging is done by a logging process started for each application, which will
+be fed logging output via process.send(logLine).
+The logging process is
+automatically started with your application, and is stopped once the last
+process of your application exits.
+By default all applications use the simple
+file-logger that ships with final-pm, but creating your own logger is as
+simple as creating a new application 'my-logger' which listens to
+process.on(...) and setting _logger_ to 'my-logger' in your main application.
+Each logger is fed back its own output, so make sure you don't accidentially
+call _console.log_ for each log line you receive.

 __Example Config__